Chemical Proteomics Core Facility

 Our facility is specialized on the identification and characterization of proteins primarily involved in drug responses, including mechanism of actions and/or direct interactions, induced changes in proteome assembly and protein modification.

 We can tailor our service on specific scientific goal(s) in the area of chemical proteomics, by providing and combining different methods.

 Our current focus is unbiased mass spectrometry-based and proteome-wide approaches to probe the effects of small molecules, e.g. drugs compounds, on cells and organisms, as well as the properties of proteins using small molecules as probes.
-Through these methods we can identify primary and secondary drug targets in cells and tissues with no need of chemical modification of the compound.
+We have two unbiased quantitative proteomics methods which do not need any chemical modification of the drug/compound:

 - FITExP (Functional Identification of Target by Expression Proteomics), recently invented in our laboratory, which enables to reveal target and mechanism of action proteins by studying the specific regulation of the proteome in response to a certain compound, e.g. the response of mammalian cancer cells to an anticancer drug.

-- TPP (Thermal Proteome Profiling), which enables the identification of the drug binding proteins by measuring compound-induced variations in thermal stability of proteins at the level of the whole proteome.
+- TPP (Thermal Protein Profiling), which enables the identification, throughout the whole proteome, of proteins with compound-induced variations in thermal stability, as potential direct or indirect players in the action of the drug/compound.

-The combined application of FITExP and TPP provides unprecedented insight into the drug-target interaction.
+The combined application of FITExP and TPP provides unprecedented insight into the drug-target interactions and mechanism of action.